yodkwtf/java-development-course/10-map-collections/readme.md

 ## HashMap

+Stores unordered collection of entries

-Let's store price of different items in a Hashmap where each item will be of string type and it's price will be of double type -
+###### Let's store price of different items in a Hashmap where each item will be of string type and it's price will be of double type -

 ```java
 // Create a HashMap